-Hollywood Cemetery is best known as the final resting place for President James Monroe and John Tyler as well as many major figures from the Civil War.
-What most people do not know is that Hollywood also contains some of the best examples of native trees in the Commonwealth of Virginia.
+Hollywood Cemetery is best known as the final resting place for Presidents James Monroe and John Tyler, as well as many major figures from the Civil War.
+What most people do not know is that Hollywood Cemetery also contains some of the best examples of native trees in the Commonwealth of Virginia.
 Although they are located in a cemetery, these historic trees are alive and well and shade the grave sites of many famous notables.